txje/Unicycler/README.md

 # Introduction

 As input, Unicycler takes a good set of Illumina reads from a bacterial isolate (required) and long reads from the same isolate (optional).
+If the input is sufficient, it will produce a completed assembly of circularised sequences.

 Reasons to use Unicycler:
    * It has very low misassembly rates.
    * It can cope with highly repetitive genomes, such as those from _Shigella_ species.
-   * It correctly handles plamsmids of varying read depth.
+   * It correctly handles plamsmids of varying depth.
    * It works with long reads of any quality - even Nanopore reads classed as 'fail' can be used as input.
    * It works with any long read depth.
 Approximately 10x may be required to complete a genome, but it can make nearly-complete genomes with far fewer long reads.
    * It can be run without any long reads, functioning as a [SPAdes](http://bioinf.spbau.ru/spades) optimiser.